On additive convolution sum of arithmetic functions and related questions: Additive convolution sums of general arithmetic functions

 A systematic study of the shifted convolution sum $\sum_{n\leq N} f(n) g(n+h)$ for certain arithmetic functions $f$ and $g$ with absolutely convergent Ramanujan expansions has been carried out in \cite{GMP,MS,CMS,BS}.
-However, the study of the additive convolution sum $\sum_{n \le M} f(n) g(N-n)$ for a real number $M < N$ and such arithmetic functions $f$ and $g$ has not been carried out with great detail, except for an indicative statement in \cite[Theorem 10]{GMP}.
-In \cite{CMS,BS}, a key step for obtaining the asymptotic formulas of $\sum_{n\leq N} f(n) g(n+h)$ with error terms involved the use of Ingham's formula \eqref{shifted-divisor}.
-Using our extensions \eqref{ex-add-divisor-1} and \eqref{ex-add-divisor-2} of Ingham's formula \eqref{add-divisor-1}, we derive an asymptotic formula with an error term for the additive convolution sum $\sum_{n < M} f(n) g(N-n)$ for a real number $M \le N$ and certain arithmetic functions $f$ and $g$ with absolutely convergent Ramanujan expansions with Ramanujan coefficients having appropriate growth conditions.
+However, the study of the additive convolution sum $\sum_{n \le M} f(n) g(N-n)$ for a real number $M < N$ and such arithmetic functions $f$ and $g$ has not been carried out so far with great detail, except for an indicative statement in \cite[Theorem 10]{GMP}.
+Now we derive an asymptotic formula with an error term for the additive convolution sum $\sum_{n < M} f(n) g(N-n)$ for $M=o( N)$ and certain arithmetic functions $f$ and $g$ with absolutely convergent Ramanujan expansions with Ramanujan coefficients having appropriate growth conditions.
 More precisely, we prove the following:

 \begin{thm} Let $f$ and $g$ be two arithmetic functions with absolutely convergent Ramanujan expansions: